-PROXY STATEMENT

-FOR THE 2020 ANNUAL MEETING OF STOCKHOLDERS
+PROXY STATEMENT FOR THE 2021 ANNUAL MEETING OF STOCKHOLDERS

-The accompanying proxy is solicited on behalf of the Board of Directors (the "Board" or the "Directors") of TCG BDC, Inc., which is sometimes referred to in this proxy statement as "TCG BDC," "we," "us," "our" or the "Company," for use at the Company's 2020 Annual Meeting of Stockholders (the "Meeting") to be held at the offices of the Company, 520 Madison Avenue, 33 rd Floor, New York, NY 10022 on June 22, 2020, at 8:00 a.m.
+The accompanying proxy is solicited on behalf of the Board of Directors (the "Board" or the "Directors") of TCG BDC, Inc., which is sometimes referred to in this proxy statement as "TCG BDC," "we," "us," "our" or the "Company," for use at the Company's 2021 Annual Meeting of Stockholders (the "Meeting") to be held virtually at www.virtualshareholdermeeting.com/CGBD2021 on June 9, 2021, at 8:00 a.m.
 Eastern time.
-Only holders of record of our common stock at the close of business on April 28, 2020 (the "Record Date") will be entitled to notice of and to vote at the Meeting.
-At the close of business on the Record Date, we had 56,307,951 shares of common stock outstanding and entitled to vote at the Meeting.
+Only holders of record of our common stock and our convertible preferred stock, series A (the "preferred stock"), at the close of business on April 14, 2021 (the "Record Date") will be entitled to notice of and to vote at the Meeting.
+At the close of business on the Record Date, we had 54,812,136 shares of common stock and 2,000,000 shares of preferred stock outstanding and entitled to vote at the Meeting.

-In accordance with rules and regulations adopted by the SEC, we have elected to provide our stockholders access to our proxy materials on the Internet, including the proxy statement and the accompanying form of proxy (collectively, the "Proxy Statement") and the Company's annual report to stockholders (the "Annual Report"), which consists of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019 (the "2019 Form 10-K").
-Accordingly, a Notice of Internet Availability of Proxy Materials (the "Notice") was distributed on or about April 10, 2020 to our stockholders of record as of the close of business on the Record Date.
+In accordance with rules and regulations adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide holders of our common stock and holders of our preferred stock (collectively, the "stockholders") access to our proxy materials on the Internet, including the proxy statement and the accompanying form of proxy (collectively, the "Proxy Statement") and the Company's annual report to stockholders (the "Annual Report"), which consists of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020 (the "2020 Form 10-K").
+Accordingly, a Notice of Internet Availability of Proxy Materials (the "Notice") was distributed on or about April 27, 2021 to our stockholders of record as of the close of business on the Record Date.
 Stockholders are able to: (1) access the proxy materials on a website referred to in the Notice or (2) request that a printed set of the proxy materials be sent, at no cost to them, by following the instructions in the Notice.
 You will need your 16-digit control number that is included with the Notice to authorize your proxy for your shares through the Internet.
-If you have not received a copy of the Notice, please contact us by mail sent to the attention of the Secretary of the Company, Erik Barrios, at our principal executive offices located at 520 Madison Avenue, 41 st Floor, New York, NY 10022 or you can call us by dialing 212-813-4900.
+If you are a stockholder of record and have not received a copy of the Notice, please contact us by mail sent to the attention of the Secretary of the Company, Erik Barrios, at our principal executive offices located at One Vanderbilt Avenue, Suite 3400, New York, NY 10017 or you can call us by dialing 212-813-4900.

 All proxies will be voted in accordance with the instructions contained therein.
-Unless contrary instructions are specified, if the accompanying proxy is executed and returned (and not revoked) prior to the Meeting, the shares of TCG BDC's common stock represented by the proxy will be voted (1) FOR the election of one Director candidate nominated by the Board, (2) FOR the ratification of the selection of Ernst & Young LLP ("EY") as our independent registered public accounting firm for the fiscal year ending December 31, 2020, and (3) in the discretion of the named proxies on any other matters that may properly come before the Meeting or at any postponement or adjournment thereof.
+Unless contrary instructions are specified, if the accompanying proxy is executed and returned (and not revoked) prior to the Meeting, (1) the shares of TCG BDC's common stock represented by proxy and the shares of TCG BDC's preferred stock represented by proxy (a) will be voted FOR the election of Mr. Nigel D.T.
+Andrews, Mr. Aren C. LeeKong and Mr. William H. Wright II, each of whom has been nominated by the Board, (b) will be voted FOR the ratification of the selection of Ernst & Young LLP ("EY") as our independent registered public accounting firm for the fiscal year ending December 31, 2021, and (c) will be voted in the discretion of the named proxies on any other matters that may properly come before the Meeting or at any postponement or adjournment thereof, and (2) the shares of TCG BDC's preferred stock represented by proxy will be voted FOR the election of Mr. Mark Jenkins, who has been nominated by the Board.